Taxi dancer: United States

 There remain a handful of nightclubs in the United States, particularly in the cities of New York and Los Angeles, where an individual can pay to dance with a female dance hostess.
 Usually these modern clubs forgo the use of the ticket-a-dance system, and instead have time-clocks and punch-cards that allow a patron to pay for the dancer's time by the hour.
 Some of these dance clubs operate in buildings where taxi dancing was done in the early 20th century.
 No longer called taxi-dance halls, these latter-day establishments are now called hostess clubs.

 Argentina

 The growth of tango tourism in Buenos Aires, Argentina, has led to an increase in formal and informal dance hostess services in the milongas, or dance halls.
 While some operators attempt to sell holiday romance, reputable tango agencies offer genuine host services to tourists who find it hard to cope with the cabeceo—the eye contact and nodding-method of finding a dance partner.

+Mexico

+In Mexico, taxi dancers are called "ficheras," women working at, for the most part, a bar or dance club that acts as a waitress when you order a drink or, companion when you buy her a drink at 3 times the cost.
+The fichera receives a cut from these sales from the establishment.